saurabhclusterone/self-driving-demo/README.md

 - [Python](https://python.org) 2.7 or 3.5 (or higher).
 - [Git](https://git-scm.com/) and [Git Large File Storage (LFS)](https://git-lfs.github.com/)
 - The TensorFlow Python library.
 Get it with `pip install tensorflow`
 - The Clusterone Python library.
-Install it with `pip install clusterone==2.0.0a3`
+Install it with `pip install clusterone`
 - A Clusterone account.
 Sign up [here](https://clusterone.com) for free if you don't have an account yet.

 ### Create the dataset